Simple Date-Sweetened Granola

 Instructions

-• Preheat oven to 320°F/155°C. Line a baking sheet with parchment paper or a silicone baking mat.
+- Preheat oven to 320°F/160°C. Line a baking sheet with parchment paper or a silicone baking mat.

-• Add peanut butter and vanilla extract and blend to combine.
+- Add peanut butter and vanilla extract and mix to combine.

-• Spread date mixture out lined baking sheet.
+- Spread date mixture out on a lined baking sheet.
 Press down with a spatula to compact the granola (this helps the granola form clusters).

-• Bake for 15 minutes, then carefully flip the granola (break it apart into large sections so it's easier to flip).
-Bake another 10-15 minutes until browned (but not burnt!).
-Check the granola every 5 minutes and remove any pieces that are browning too quickly.
+- Bake for 15-20 minutes until the edges start to brown, then carefully flip the granola (break it apart into large sections so it's easier to flip).
+Bake another 10 minutes, then stir and check the granola every 5 minutes and remove any pieces that are browning too quickly.
+(It should take about 40 minutes total to bake.)

-• Let the granola cool on the baking sheet, then break into clusters and store in an airtight container at room temperature for 3 days.
-The granola is fine to eat after 3 days, but it will start to stale and lose its crispness.
+- Let the granola cool on the baking sheet, then break into clusters and store in an airtight container at room temperature.

 *Disclosure: This page may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases, but the price remains the same to you.
 Thank you for supporting Ellie Likes Cooking!